-Total permitted pumpage from the Saline Edwards Management Zone shall not exceed the amount required to achieve the DFC for this aquifer, which GMA 10 has established to be no more than seventy-five (75) feet of regional average potentiometric surface drawdown due to pumping when compared to predevelopment conditions.
+Total permitted pumpage from the Saline Edwards Management Zone shall not exceed the amount required to achieve the DFC for this aquifer, which GMA 10 has established to be no more than to be no more than seventy-five (75) feet of regional average potentiometric surface drawdown due to pumping when compared to pre-development conditions. five feet of drawdown at any one point and no more than average 25 feet of drawdown along the freshwater-saline water interface.
 The purpose of this DFC is to avoid detrimental impacts to the water supply aquifer in the Eastern Freshwater Edwards Management Zone.
-The TWDB-established MAG amount corresponding to this DFC is a maximum saline Edwards production of 3,799 acre-feet annually.
+The TWDB-established MAG amount corresponding to this DFC is a maximum saline Edwards production of 523-3,799 acre-feet annually.
 To the extent practicable, aggregated authorized withdrawals from such wells in the District shall not exceed this MAG.